HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/NOAA-PMEL-OME_Gel_Electrophoresis_Protocol_BeBOP.md

 1. Load ladder lanes by pipetting 5.4 μL of pre-made ladder into each corresponding ladder well or following the recipe for a single-well ladder preparation.
     * For large gels, we place a ladder in each corner (4 in total).
-     * Non-filtered pipette tips can be used **only** for this step as there is no PCR product.
+     * Non-filtered pipette tips can be used **only** for this step, as there is no PCR product.

 2. Spin down the PCR plate, double-checking how many wells are filled with PCR product and checking for evaporation.

-3. Cover PCR plate rack with parafilm.
+3. Cover the PCR plate rack with parafilm.
 Gently push parafilm into divots on the PCR plate rack to create wells for dye.
 This is an optional step, but it helps ensure samples stay separate.
 4. Use a 0.5-10 μL pipette to pipette 3.2 μL of diluted dye mixture onto parafilm.
 Prepare one drop of dye for each sample being loaded.
     * A multichannel pipette can be used for this step.
     * Non-filtered pipette tips can be used **only** for this step.
 If using these tips, it is recommended to also use a dedicated pipette.

-5. Pull back the foil of PCR plate.
+5. Pull back the foil of the PCR plate.
 We pull back three columns at a time to prevent cross-contamination and evaporation.
-Pipette 2 μL PCR product into dye, mix by pipetting up and down ~4 times.
+Pipette 2 μL PCR product into the dye, mix by pipetting up and down ~4 times.

 6. Load gel (5.2 μL total).
 Begin loading with A1 (leftmost well in your first row, next to the ladder well).
 If using a multichannel pipette, go column by column in the PCR plate, starting with A1 through H1.
 This will fill every other well.
     * Gently lower the tip below the surface of the buffer, hovering at the entrance of the well, and slowly dispense the sample into the well without piercing the gel.